Many people do not know the technical differences between psoriasis and eczema.

-Eczema is often also treated with a topical corticosteroid cream.
+Eczema is often also treated with a topical corticosteroid cream and topical calcineurin inhibitors as well as lifestyle changes.
 In some cases, doctors may suggest over-the-counter creams.

 A life with psoriasis

-Although psoriasis comes and goes over time, it’s a lifelong condition.
-A lack of public understanding about psoriasis causes many people with this condition to feel isolated and feeling excluded.
+Although psoriasis tends to wax and wane, it’s a lifelong condition.
+The lack of widespread understanding about psoriasis causes many people with this condition to feel isolated and feeling excluded.

 A life with eczema